Decline of Christianity in the Western world: Background

-In 2018, the Pope lamented the ongoing trend of re-purposing churches: some of them were being used as pizza joints, skating parks, strip clubs and bars.
+In 2018, the Pope lamented the ongoing trend of repurposing churches: some of them were being used as pizza joints, skating parks, strip clubs and bars.
 In Germany, 500 Catholic churches have closed since 2000.
 Canada has lost 20% of its churches in this time frame.
 This is the result of a lack of clergy who are willing to staff churches as well as the result of the churches' inability to meet costs.
 After a scandal in Naples where a deconsecrated church became the venue for a Halloween party which featured scantily clad witches who were seated on the former altar, Pope Francis, acknowledging the decline in Church attendance, implored that the deconsecrated churches be placed in service to fulfill the social needs of caring for the poor.

 In a new study published in 2022, Pew Research Center projects that if the rate of switching continues to accelerate (primarily to no religious affiliation), Christians will make up less than half of the American population by 2070, with estimated ranges for that year falling between 35% and 46% of the American population (down from 64% in 2022 and down from 91% in 1976).
 The same study found a retention rate among American Christians closer to 67%, with one-third of those who were Christian in childhood leaving the religion by age 30.
+As of 2024, Christianity's decline in the United States may have leveled off or slowed, according to the Pew Research Center and Gallup.
+In 2024, about 73% of Americans raised Christian still identify as Christian, while 27% are no longer Christian.
+Most former Christians describe themselves religiously as atheists, agnostics or nothing in particular.